-- First of all, avoid prolonged sun exposure, especially if you’ll be engaging in physical activity.
+- Avoid prolonged sun exposure, especially if you’ll be engaging in physical activity.

-- Next, wear sunscreen to protect your skin from burns, which slows the dissipation of heat.
+- Wear sunscreen to protect your skin from burns, which slows the dissipation of heat.

 - In addition, be sure to drink at least two liters of water a day to stay hydrated.